caixxuan/VCAT/README.md

 ```
 python PPO.py
 ```
-Note: env = gym.make("inverse6-env-cx-v0", render_mode='rgb_array') in which "inverse6-env-cx-v0" can change to "inverse6-env-cx-v1" or "inverse6-env-cx-v2" to change the difficulty of the environment.
+Note: env = gym.make("inverse6-env-cx-v0", render_mode='rgb_array') in which "inverse6-env-cx-v0" can change to "intersection2-env-cx-v0" etc. to change the difficulty of the environment.

 | Method | Description
 | :----: | :----: